 The Basilica of the Holy Blood – Of Jesus

 The Basilica of the Holy Blood is the most interesting of all structures here at the Burg Square.
 It is a Roman Catholic minor church in Belgium.
-The church is adorned in glided statues.
+The church is adorned in gilded statues.
 It is easy to not spot this chapel, behind a gorgeous staircase.
-The church is a dual basilica with a Gothic upper church and Romanesque lower level .
+The church is a dual basilica with a Gothic upper church and Romanesque lower level.

 The Basilica of the Holy Blood is well-known for a vial (or phial), containing a small piece of cloth which is said to be stained with drops of blood of Jesus.
-The vial is located in the located in the upper level.
+The vial is located on the upper level.
 In order to see the display, you will have to be at the basilica at certain times.
 Hours are 10:00 a.m. – 12:00 p.m., 2:00 p.m. – 5:00 p.m.

 Go and attend the mass and see the vial for your self!